top of page

 So I did what I knew how to do.
 I built a career.
 I led teams.
 I delivered results.
 I rose across organizations and roles I was genuinely proud of.

 For 25 years, I was successful, capable, and driven.
 I had the title, the salary, the life that made sense.
-But gradually the “I’m crushing it” feeling slowly turned into the “I’m drained” feeling.
+But gradually, the “I’m crushing it” feeling turned into the “I’m drained” feeling.

-For almost two years I told myself I was just stressed.
+For a long time, I told myself I was just stressed.

-But the signs were there — I was less social, easily drained, going through the motions.
+But the signs were there — I was less social, easily drained, and going through the motions.
 Then came the panic attacks.
-Then my family started protecting me from things happening in their own lives because they didn't want to add to my plate.
-That's when it clicked.
-This wasn't just stress and it was touching the people I loved most.
+Then my family started protecting me from things happening in their own lives because they didn’t want to add to my plate.
+That’s when it clicked.
+This wasn’t just stress anymore, and it was beginning to affect the people I loved most.

 I made the decision to leave my role.
-It wasn't easy because I loved my team and what we'd built together.
+It wasn’t easy because I loved my team and what we had built together.
 But something deeper was pulling me in a different direction.
 I gave myself a runway.
-Time to heal and tune back into myself before thinking about what came next.
+Time to heal and tune back into myself before deciding what came next.
 I didn’t rush it.

-I leaned into therapy, meditation, energy work, long walks, podcasts, time alone, and sat with my own thoughts long enough to actually hear them.
-Slowly the internal dialogue that had been running in my head for years started to shift and something started to happen.
-I began to recognize myself again.
-Not a new version of myself, the real one.
-I got reacquainted with what I loved to do — baking, hiking, reading for fun.
+I reconnected with what I loved.
+Baking.
+Hiking.
+Reading for fun.
 I stopped softening my opinions.
 I made decisions and trusted them.
 I showed up to dinner with friends and was actually present.
-I felt energy instead of just managing the absence of it.
+I felt energy instead of constantly managing the absence of it.
 I stopped waiting for permission to want what I actually wanted.

-That's what coming back to yourself actually feels like.
-And it changes everything — how you lead, how you love, how you move through the world.
+That’s what reconnecting with yourself actually feels like.
+And it changes everything — how you lead, how you love, how you work, and how you move through the world.

 This wasn’t just my story of figuring out what was next.
-It was the beginning of understanding what I was here to do.
-Every woman who finds her way back to herself shows up differently — in her work, her relationships, her life.
+It was the beginning of understanding the work I felt called to do.
+Every woman who reconnects with herself shows up differently — in her work, her relationships, her leadership, and her life.
 That ripple is real.
 And contributing to it is why I do this work.

 Every woman’s story is different.
 I’d love to hear yours.